i10/RHypothesisManager/README.md

 * Hypothesis Manager is available under the "Add-in" list at the top of RStudio.
 Clicking on it will open a viewer pane (usually located on the right) in RStudio.
 * The addin captures the source code of the R file that is currently open and active.
 You can use this while writing source code or to view your past source code files.

+# Architectural Overivew
+The main entrypoint is `./R/HypothesisManager.R`, providing the definition of the [addin](https://rstudio.github.io/rstudioaddins/) and glueing together the parser that analyzes the code (`./R/parser.R`) and the [custom widget](https://www.htmlwidgets.org/develop_intro.html) for the tree (`./inst/htmlwidgets/HypothesisManager.js`).

+As syntactic sugar, the package [`zeallot`](https://github.com/r-lib/zeallot) is used to simplify unpacking function returns containing multiple values.